Vasil-Shaikh/My-DevOps-Projects/Deploy Scalable VPC Architecture on AWS cloud/README.md

 ## Source/Credits

-The project source code & idea belongs to the below website https://www.devopsrealtime.com/deploy-scalable-vpc-architecture-on-aws-cloud/
+The project source code & idea belongs: https://www.devopsrealtime.com/deploy-scalable-vpc-architecture-on-aws-cloud/

 I did not find the author on LinkedIn or Github to give a shout-out.
 Do let me know in case you do, would love to tag their account here.